ccao-data/model-res-avm/README.md

 Models must have well-specified [hyperparameters](https://en.wikipedia.org/wiki/Hyperparameter_\(machine_learning\)) in order to be accurate and useful.
-LightGBM has a large number of tunable parameters, but we train the most important six.
+LightGBM has a large number of tunable parameters, but we train the most important six in our model.
 These parameters are:

 | LightGBM<br>Parameter                                                                               | Tidymodels<br>Equivalent | Parameter Description                                                                                                                                                                                                                          |
 | --------------------------------------------------------------------------------------------------- | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |